what is business

 One of the key activities involved in business is marketing.
 It is a concept which is not much old, but being used pretty progressively these days in any business plan.

 what is marketing

 The plan is simple.
-People require certain things and a manufacturing company or service provider fulfills the same.
+People require certain things and a manufacturing company or service provider fulfils the same.

 Marketing is hugely based on reviews (especially mouth to mouth one).
 If certain clientele appreciates a fine piece of product, then the work gets self-promoted through the cycle of constant whisperings among people.
 In today’s time, the internet serves the greatest platform for marketing any commodity.
 It is quick, cheap and highly reliable.

 Marketing also requires keeping an eye on the distribution of sales and the company customer relations.
 However, if the product fails to garner the strength of satisfaction among the audience, then new marketing schemes or strategies must be floated to stand steady in the competing environment.

 Marketing seeks to gain customers for a company and at least retain the same if not enhancing it gradually.

 An example of an excellent marketing company is Reliance Jio.
 In a developing country like India, the company provided reliable 4G technology in the form of hotspot devices and nano-sims at pretty low costs.
 All the customer had to do was to obtain eight such sim cards by using his aadhaar card and a scan of his fingerprint.
 The company gained its customers by providing free 4G service for more than a year and retained the same by providing cashback offers on Paytm, Amazon, Mobikwik and through vouchers.
 The mouth to mouth promotion of jio sims had a profound effect on the rise of jio customers such that people are now unable to refrain from using it even if it is no more a free service and charges a reasonable price.